Carrington leads Tulsa against Charlotte after 20-point game - WTOP News

 BOTTOM LINE: Tulsa hosts Charlotte after Braeden Carrington scored 20 points in Tulsa’s 82-77 victory over the UTSA Roadrunners.

 The Golden Hurricane have gone 5-4 at home.
-Tulsa has a 0-1 record in one-possession games.
+Tulsa is second in the AAC with 25.4 defensive rebounds per game led by Carrington averaging 3.8.

-The 49ers are 0-3 in conference games.
-Charlotte is 0-2 in games decided by less than 4 points.
+The 49ers have gone 0-3 against AAC opponents.
+Charlotte allows 74.1 points to opponents while being outscored by 2.4 points per game.

-Tulsa averages 9.1 made 3-pointers per game, 3.0 more made shots than the 6.1 per game Charlotte gives up.
-Charlotte has shot at a 42.3% rate from the field this season, 1.6 percentage points fewer than the 43.9% shooting opponents of Tulsa have averaged.
+Tulsa averages 9.1 made 3-pointers per game, 3.0 more made shots than the 6.1 per game Charlotte allows.
+Charlotte averages 71.7 points per game, 2.6 fewer than the 74.3 Tulsa gives up.

-The Golden Hurricane and 49ers face off Saturday for the first time in AAC play this season.
+The Golden Hurricane and 49ers match up Sunday for the first time in AAC play this season.

-TOP PERFORMERS: Keaston Willis is averaging 13.5 points for the Golden Hurricane.
+TOP PERFORMERS: Keaston Willis is scoring 13.5 points per game and averaging 3.8 rebounds for the Golden Hurricane.

-Nik Graves is scoring 16.7 points per game with 4.5 rebounds and 3.1 assists for the 49ers.
+Robert Braswell averages 1.5 made 3-pointers per game for the 49ers, scoring 11.9 points while shooting 42.1% from beyond the arc.

 LAST 10 GAMES: Golden Hurricane: 4-6, averaging 71.6 points, 35.8 rebounds, 14.0 assists, 5.2 steals and 2.8 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 69.3 points per game.